ehedman/victron-venus-container/README.md

 For the latter case, the remote console won't be available from VRM, but still online remotely if your firewall takes care of the redirection of port 80->82.<br>
 This behaviour is valid for docker and chroot but systemd-nspawn has a virtualization of venus eth0 to make it appear as a truly bridged networked device with dhcp client features.

+### What about 32 and 64 bit systems
+Bookworm 32-bit has still a 64 bit kernel and it is running 32 bit binaries in user space.
+This implementation is tested on such a system and 64 bit bookworm is not tested.<br>
+This explains why we are loading a linux/arm64/v8 docker to the system.